stormpath/stormpath-documentation/source/accnt_mgmt.rst

 Add a New Account to a Directory
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Because Accounts are "owned" by Directories, you create new Accounts by adding them to a Directory.
-You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the :doc:`Quickstart </003_quickstart>`.
+You can add an Account to a Directory directly, or you can add it indirectly by registering an Account with an Application, like in the :ref:`Quickstart <quickstart>`.

 .. note::